 bun run build

-Edit the appropriate configuration file:
+Edit the appropriate configuration file based on your operating system:

 macOS: